Wal33D/nhtsa-vin-decoder/README.md

 **Use Online Mode When:**
 - Need complete vehicle specifications
-- Want safety ratings and recall data
+- Want safety ratings and additional data
 - Require NCAP test results
 - Need detailed engine/transmission specs
 - Accuracy is more important than speed